Home

 • Afterwards, periodic testing monitors changes and highlights possible health concerns.

-• Ad hoc spirometry testing should be carried out following a known increase in wood dust exposure, due to changes in processes, tasks, materials, or working patterns.
+• Ad hoc spirometry testing should be carried out following a known increase in wood dust exposure.

 Air monitoring